Your strategic plan needs a plan

-We've all read articles (and heard from colleagues) about how strategic plans get "put on a shelf" and stay there.
-We've all witnessed that process at one time or another.
+We have all read articles (and heard from colleagues) about how strategic plans get “put on a shelf” and collect dust.
+We’ve all witnessed that process at one time or another.

-As your institution develops its institutional strategic plan, include a goal of communicating the plan to engage individuals outside of the project team early and often.
-It’s a key component to the plan’s success to help others understand your process, framework, timeline, and measurements for success.
-Communicating the plan to your internal audiences throughout the institution sets up you for higher engagement when it comes time to implement the plan.
+As your institution or organization begins the process of developing its strategic plan, include a goal of communicating the plan early and often to engage and inform individuals outside of the project team.
+Communicating the process and progress of your strategic plan is a key component to the plan’s success.
+It is critical to help others understand your process, framework, timeline, and measurements for success.
+Communicating the plan to your internal audiences throughout your organization sets up you for higher engagement when it comes time to implement the plan.
 Your strategic plan needs a communication plan.

 Your strategic plan should include a strategy for communicating progress after the implementation phase has begun.

-It is important for internal and external audiences to have a number of ways to learn about the strategic plan and its progress along the way.
-The communications plan includes a variety of ways to reach target audiences, providing multiple points of entry, such as web, video, print, email, social media, meetings (faculty meetings, department meetings, board meetings), and events (on-campus and off-campus).
+It is important for internal as well as external audiences to have a number of ways to learn about the strategic plan and its progress along the way.
+A clear and robust communications plan includes ways to reach target audiences, providing multiple points of entry, such as web, video, print, email, social media, meetings (faculty meetings, department meetings, board meetings), and events (on-campus/on-site and off-campus/off-site).

 The communications timeline includes a series of key messages to:

 - Convey how the strategic plan will advance the mission of the organization (presidential/CEO message).